Skip to main content

 • What you observed and when you last had contact

-• Your relationship to the person and contact details
+• Your relationship to the person and your contact details

 Non-urgent police help

-The Australian Federal Police notes that the Police Assistance Line (131 444) can be used in non-urgent situations to connect you to local police.
-See: https://www.afp.gov.au/contact.
+The Australian Federal Police notes that the Police Assistance Line (131 444) can be used in non-urgent situations to connect you to local police. afp.gov.au

 State & territory contacts

-Processes are broadly similar across Australia: call 000 for emergencies; otherwise call 131 444 or your local police station.
-Links below go to official contact/station-finder pages where available.
+The process is broadly the same across Australia: call 000 for emergencies, or 131 444 for non-urgent welfare checks.
+Links below go to official contact pages where available.

 New South Wales